Frequently Asked Questions About NOMS Participation

 What is the cost to participate in NOMS data collection?

 NOMS is a member benefit and there are no additional costs for participation.
-In exchange for submitting data to ASHA, your facility will have access to data reports profiling your organization against national data, and if applicable, system data.
+However, organizations must register to participate and enter into a Community Subscription Agreement with a commitment to submit data to ASHA.
+In exchange for submitting data to ASHA, your facility will have access to the NOMS training, the online data collection tool, the Functional Communication Measures and data reports profiling your organization against national data, and if applicable, system data.
 Facilities may also run customized analyses of their data, as well as national data, using our Web-based reporting system.

 How can I participate in NOMS data collection?

 Participation in NOMS is at the single facility/school or system level.
 Organizations must meet basic eligibility requirements and may choose to participate in the Pre-Kindergarten and/or the Adult Component(s) in one of two ways:

-- As an single facility/school — 100% of speech-language pathologists must be members of ASHA and 100% must be ASHA certified.
+- As a single facility/school — 100% of speech-language pathologists must be members of ASHA and 100% must be ASHA certified.

 - As a group of facilities in a healthcare or school system — At least 75% of staff must be members of ASHA; 100% must be ASHA certified.